 Here’s why:

-A. Fewer Components = Fewer Failures
+A. Fewer Moving or complex parts = Fewer Failures

-Mechanical systems avoid the complexity of sensors, processors, and electronic controls that can corrode or short-circuit in salty environments.
+Fully-mechanical systems avoid the complexity of sensors, processors, and electronic controls that can corrode or short-circuit in salty environments.

 B. Easy, On-Site Serviceability